nullt3r/udpx/README.md

 * kerberos
 * ike

+# How to add your own probe?
+Please send a feature request with protocol name and port and I will make it happen.
+Or add it on your own, the file `pkg/probes/probes.go` contains all available payloads.
+Specify the protocol name, port and data (hex-encoded packet).

 ## Disclaimer
 I am not responsible for any damages.
 You are responsible for your own actions.
 Scanning or attacking targets without prior mutual consent can be illegal.